 01. POLICY STATEMENTS

-01.01 This UPPS establishes policies and procedures for compensation in excess of base annual salary (pay above base) from all funds, including grants and contracts, administered by the university for staff positions.
+01.01 This policy establishes procedures for pay above base annual salary from all funds, including grants and contracts, administered by Texas State University for staff positions.

-01.02 The standard applied to the expenditure of all sponsored program funds must coincide with the requirements of OMB Circular A-21 that reads:
+01.02 The standard applied to the expenditure of all sponsored program funds must coincide with the requirements of U.S. Office of Management and Budget (OMB) circulars.

-01.03 Additional information and requirements that apply to compensation in excess of base annual salary for staff positions are contained in UPPS No. 04.04.11, University Classification and Compensation Policy.
+01.03 Additional information and requirements that apply to pay above base annual salary for staff positions are contained in UPPS No. 04.04.11, University Classification and Compensation.

-01.04 Compensation in excess of base annual salary for intra-departmental services is prohibited (see Section 02, Definitions).
+01.04 Pay above base annual salary for intra-departmental services is prohibited (see Section 02.).

-01.05 Compensation in excess of base annual salary may be paid for inter-departmental services (see Section 02, Definitions).
+01.05 Pay above base annual salary may be paid for inter-departmental services (see Section 02.).

-01.06 A written agreement delineating the consulting terms must document compensation in excess of base annual salary from non-sponsored programs.
+01.06 A written agreement delineating the consulting terms must document pay above base annual salary from non-sponsored programs.

 02. DEFINITION OF TERMS

-02.02 Compensation in Excess of Base Annual Salary – Any compensation from funds administered by the university received by the employee in excess of the employee’s base salary excluding: teaching appointments, overtime, state compensatory time, state longevity, hazardous duty, and performance awards (bonuses).
+02.02 Pay Above Base Annual Salary – any compensation from funds administered by the university received by the employee above the employee’s base annual salary excluding: teaching appointments, overtime, state compensatory time, state longevity, hazardous duty, and performance awards (bonuses).

 02.03 Regularly Assigned Duties:

 a.
-Academic Staff Administrators – Regular duties assigned by the Academic Affairs Division as the regular workload.
-Refer to AA/PPS 01.03 for a detailed definition.
+Academic Staff Administrators – regular duties assigned by the Academic Affairs Division as the regular workload.
+Refer to AA/PPS 01.03, Dean and Chair Workload, for a detailed definition.

 c.
-Principal Investigator (PI) – If named PI by a sponsor and if the award is accepted by the university, work under a sponsored program, whether compensated or not, is considered a part of the regular duties of that individual and thus they are not eligible for pay above base unless specifically approved in advance by the sponsored agency as an exception to the compensation rules as found in OMB A-21, Section J.
+Principal Investigator (PI) – if named PI or Co-PI by a sponsor and if the award is accepted by the university, work under a sponsored program, whether compensated or not, is considered a part of the regular duties of that individual and, thus, they are not eligible for pay above base annual salary unless specifically approved in advance by the sponsored agency as an exception to the compensation rules as found in OMB circulars.

-02.04 Additional Duties – Duties performed outside the time period specified for “regularly assigned responsibilities” and in addition to “regularly assigned responsibilities”, defined in Section 02.03.
+02.04 Additional Duties – duties performed outside the time period specified for “regularly assigned responsibilities” and in addition to “regularly assigned responsibilities,” as defined in Section 02.03.
 These may include:

 b. teaching duties for staff employees.

-NOTE: The university will not compensate an employee for compensation above base annual salary until the dean or director of the department in which the employee is regularly employed and the dean or director of the department from which the employee will receive the compensation above base annual salary receive a detailed description of his or her duties and responsibilities.
+NOTE: The university will not compensate an employee for pay above base annual salary until the department head of the department in which the employee is regularly employed and the department head of the department from which the employee will receive the compensation above base annual salary receive a detailed description of his or her duties and responsibilities.

-02.06 Inter-departmental Services – Service or work performed for another department, college, unit, or division of the university, other than the one in which the employee is regularly employed.
+02.06 Inter-departmental Services – service or work performed for a department other than the one in which the employee is regularly employed.

 03.01 Eligibility and Limitations

-employee is accountable to the university for 100% of the employee’s regularly
+employee is accountable to the university for 100 percent of the employee’s

-for more than 100% time for performing those duties.
+compensation for more than 100 percent time for performing those duties.

 c.
-A staff employee may receive no more than 25% of the employee’s base annual salary each fiscal year in excess of base annual salary each fiscal year.
+An employee may not receive more than 25 percent of their base annual salary each fiscal year as pay above base annual salary.

-Example: If the twelve-month base salary for a staff member is $36,000, the compensation in excess of base annual salary limit for the fiscal year is 25% or $9,000.
+Example: If the twelve-month base salary for a staff member is $36,000, the compensation in excess of base annual salary limit for the fiscal year is 25 percent, or $9,000.
 The staff member may earn this amount in addition to any of the exclusions identified in Section 02.02.

 03.02 Compensation and Work Periods

 a.
-Pay periods for compensation in excess of base annual salary must correspond, on a semester basis, to the time periods during which the services were performed.
+Pay periods for pay above base annual salary must correspond, on a semester basis, to the time periods during which the services were performed.
 For example, during the fall semester the employee must receive pay for work performed during that semester and may not shift that pay to a subsequent time period.